PCPL Book Club

 Other tracking methods are available if you’d prefer not to use an app!
 For more information or questions, call the library and speak with Youth Services or email firstname.lastname@example.org

-Summer Reading Program – 2022 Oceans of Possibilities
+Summer Reading Program – 2023; All Together Now

 Join us every summer for a summer of themed events and programs to stretch your mind and expand your reading abilities over the summer!
-The program runs from the beginning of June to the end of July!
+Get started today by downloading the Beanstack app.
+The program runs from the beginning of June to the July 7th!
 We have special speakers, events, and programs as well as reading challenges, prizes, and as ALWAYS, fun!
 Check the Calendar of events for our summer reading programs!

 The mission of the Friends of the Parke County Public Library is to promote excellence in library services by working with the Library Board and staff to support the library, its services and programs.
 To carry out this mission, the Friend’s focus will be on advocacy, fundraising, public relations and volunteer services.